Deci-AI/super-gradients/documentation/source/DetectionPredictionCustom.md

 ## Setting the parameters
 ### Class Names
-This is a simple task, involving only the list of classes used during training.
-For example, if you are loading the weights of a model fine-tuned on a new dataset, this should be the classes of that dataset.
+This is straightforward as it corresponds to the list of classes used during training.
+For instance, if you're loading the weights of a model fine-tuned on a new dataset, use the classes from that dataset.

 ```python
 class_names = [